pcanas/chicago-oejp/index.md

 <div style="clear: both;"> </div>

 The Violations correspond to:
-- Violation 5: Procedures for responding to vomiting and diarrheal events.
+- Violation 8:  Hands clean & properly washed
-- Violation 22: Proper cold holding temperatures.
+- Violation 16: Food-contact surfaces: cleaned & sanitized
 - Violation 19: Outside garbage waste grease and storage area; clean, rodent proof, all containers covered
-- Violation 16: Food-contact surfaces: cleaned & sanitized
+- Violation 22: Proper cold holding temperatures.
-- Violation 8:  Hands clean & properly washed
+- Violation 5: Procedures for responding to vomiting and diarrheal events.

 By looking at the distribution of violations for these two groups we find a few key differences:
-- Low income areas had rodent-related violations more often: eg. “No evidence of rodent or insect outer openings protected/rodent proofed, a written log shall be maintained available to the inspectors.”
+- Low income areas have rodent-related violations more often, as well as with cold temperatures and procedures in case of customers getting food poisoned (hmm?).
-- High income areas had more issues with unclean personnel and working surfaces.
+- High income areas have more issues with unclean personnel and working surfaces.

 We then use an NLP pipeline to extract which words are more common between the high and low income categories.